 The idea that a bucolic university environment can be a danger zone hit home at Virginia Tech last April, when a deranged senior opened fire on the school’s Blacksburg campus, killing 32 and injuring many more before killing himself.
 The massacre was an extreme example of the threats that can lurk on campus, but it focused attention on the new risks students face — and on what schools are doing to limit those threats.

 Students typically feel safe around peers, but 80 percent of all crimes on campus are committed by other students.
 Alison Kiss, program director for Security on Campus, Inc., an advocacy group in King of Prussia, Pennsylvania, says the first six weeks of college require special vigilance.
 Kiss refers to this period as the red zone and says that’s when her group sees a 30 percent spike in calls from student victims: “It’s when incoming freshmen are most vulnerable to alcohol abuse, hazing and crimes like acquaintance rape.
 It’s the most dangerous period of a student’s campus life.”

-Of course, dangerous events occur long after the red zone ends.
-Take the case of Eastern Michigan University senior Laura Dickinson, found dead in her dorm room on December 15, 2006.
+One of the most extreme cases in recent history was that of Eastern Michigan University senior Laura Dickinson, found dead in her dorm room on December 15, 2006.
 From the start, local police considered Dickinson’s death suspicious.
 One reason: When they found her half-naked body, there was a pillow covering her face.
 The school’s response, as posted on its website the next morning: “We are fully confident of the safety and security of our campus environment.”

 For weeks, university officials told students and Dickinson’s parents there was no foul play.
 (The medical examiner later ruled the cause of death was probably asphyxiation.)
 It wasn’t until two months later, when police arrested another student, 20-year-old Orange Taylor III, and charged him with the murder that the stonewalling stopped.